1943 Auckland Rugby League season: Round 1

+Wally Tittleton returned to the Richmond side.

 Former New Zealand representatives Wally Tittleton and Cliff Satherley both reappeared for Richmond in their 16–12 loss to Newton.
-Satherley would die in tragic circumstances less than 3 years later after disappearing from Wellington Public Hospital in January 1947 with his body found on Lyall Bay Beach 3 days later.
+Satherley would die in tragic circumstances less than three years later after disappearing from Wellington Public Hospital in January 1947 with his body found on Lyall Bay Beach three days later.
 He had had an extraordinary rugby and rugby league career as a player, and he coached the Mount Albert senior side in 1937.
-The Auckland Star reported that the only Pākehā in the Manukau side was the 15st forward, Seymour who had joined the side from Papakura.
+Also making a reappearance for Richmond side was Wally Tittleton who had played for Auckland seven times, and New Zealand 15 times.
+He had also played several years of club and representative rugby league in the early 1930s.
+Tittleton at his familiar position of outside centre "played a solid game... and his experience was valuable to the younger members of the team".
+Tittleton had played for Richmond from 1936 to 1941 before spending a single season playing rugby union with many other rugby league players for the Motor Transport Pool (M.T.P.) team which won the Gallaher Shield in the Auckland club rugby competition.
+Newton had a very promising back line in their win over Richmond but the game was only "bright in pacthes" and the backs were not fully fit.
+Rangi at half back was good and Delamere at five eighth showed "penetrative ability" while they had secured the services of the Manukau centre, Ivan Gregory who was "one of the best in the code".
+Harry Richards had also returned to New Zealand after playing overseas and scored a try on the wing.
+The Auckland Star reported that the only Pākehā in the Manukau side was the 15st forward, R. Seymour who had joined the side from Papakura where he had played over 10 games for them in the 1941 season, mostly at fullback but the "youth" had "filled out" and was now in the forwards weighing 15 stone.
 The rest of the side were all Māori.
-Hawea Mataira was in his seventh season for City Rovers and scored a try in their win over Ponsonby.
+Hawea Mataira was in his seventh season for City Rovers and scored a try in their win over Ponsonby and was said to be "the best forward in the ground".
 Pouvi Salaia played for City and scored a try.
 He was one of the first ever Pacific Island players to play rugby league in Auckland.
 Kiwi's Alf Mitchell and brother George Mitchell, along with Dave Solomon being a handful of others who had been born in the Pacific Islands.
 Salaia died in 1950 aged just 32 and was buried in Papakura Cemetery.
+City also had retained Doug Hutchison at halfback and the experienced pair of Alan Donovan and Robert Grotte in the five eighths.
+Hutchison had debuted in 1935 for City, while Donovan debuted in 1935, and Grotte had been with them for two seasons after joining from Marist.
+Grotte had also spent a season playing for St. George in New South Wales from 1935 to 1937 and played for New Zealand in 3 matches in 1938.